New Additions to the Menopause Club

 The journal pointed out that this recent discovery could affect whale population management.
 There’s really no such thing as an “old mama” with most other species.
 Females produce until the end of their lives – this includes our closest animal relatives such as the chimpanzee and gorilla.
 Menopause is a pretty rare thing and up until this study, it was only orcas, short-finned pilot whales, and us humans that had menopause.

-Menopause in humans can happen anywhere between the ages of 35 to 65, with most females stopping to reproduce by their early-to-mid-40s (because who wants to deal with teenagers at the age of 60?!), orcas also stop reproducing in their early 40s.
+Menopause in humans can happen anywhere between the ages of 35 to 65, with most females stopping to reproduce by their early-to-mid-40s (because, let’s face it, who wants to deal with teenagers at the age of 60?!
+Thank you, Mother Nature for reading THAT play!), orcas also stop reproducing in their early 40s.
 Interesting to note their average life span also mirrors that of humans; they can live to be anywhere between 60-80.
 Based on what we know about orcas and how their societies operate, researchers figure menopause may be linked to evolution – older females use their experience to help their children and grandchildren survive.